-As reported, in January 2019 passenger traffic at Kharkiv airport was 71,800 people, which is 20% more than in the same period of 2018.
+As reported, passenger traffic at Kharkiv airport in 2018 was 962,500 people, which is 19% more than in 2017.

 Kharkiv Airport has a runway with a length of 2,500 meters and a width of 50 meters.
 There are two passenger terminals with a capacity of 100 and 650 people per hour in its territory.

 Passenger traffic at Lviv International Airport in January-July 2019 amounted to 1.192 million people, which is 41.2% more than in the same period of 2018, according to the official page of the airport on Facebook.